Adventure Education BA (Hons)

 - Live and work at the foot of Ben Nevis, in a region that is unique for its rich variety of outdoor opportunities

-- Easily transfer between adventure programmes within the School of Adventure Studies: BA (Hons) Adventure Tourism Management; BSc (Hons) Adventure Performance and Coaching; and BA (Hons) Marine and Coastal Tourism
+- Easily transfer between adventure programmes within the School of Adventure Studies: BSc (Hons) Adventure Performance and Coaching; BA (Hons) Adventure Tourism Management; and BA (Hons) Marine and Coastal Tourism

 - Excellent links and work-placement opportunities with many adventure-based businesses and institutions in Scotland, the UK and internationally